 You and your company are exposed to risks when conducting work.
-You could have decades of experience and the highest level of competency in your field and still be subject to an unfounded accusation of wrongdoing.
-There are, however ways to guard against frivolous allegations and help reduce the burden of defending yourself if you are named in a lawsuit or legal proceeding.
+You could have decades of experience and the highest level of competency in your field, and still be subject to an unfounded accusation of wrongdoing.
+Luckily, there are strategies to guard yourself against frivolous allegations and ways to help reduce the burden of defending yourself if you are named in a lawsuit or legal proceeding.